aginies/py3gtk_rpi_camera/README.md

 You can find easily RPI camera for ~12€ today, so this is quite interesting to using it on an RPI board.

+DEVEL VERSION, so there is probably som bugs :)

 # config.ini

 Default configuration file.
 You can change parameter using the GUI.